Skip to Content

 What Is Placental Abruption?

 Placental abruption occurs when the placenta, the organ that provides oxygen and nutrients to the baby, prematurely separates from the wall of the uterus before delivery.
-This separation disrupts the baby’s blood and oxygen supply and can lead to severe complications for both mother and child, depending on the degree of detachment.
+It is a is a serious obstetric emergency that endangers both mother and fetus.
+It occurs in approximately 0.6–1.2% of pregnancies in the United States, with nearly half occurring in term pregnancies.
+Yet, placental abruption can disrupt the baby’s blood and oxygen supply and can lead to severe complications for both mother and child, depending on the degree of detachment.

 Types of Placental Abruption